 The goal of treating chronic hepatitis B is to control the virus and keep it from damaging the liver.
 This begins with regular monitoring for signs of liver disease.
 Antiviral medications may help, but not everyone can take them or needs to be on medication.
 Be sure to discuss the risks and benefits of antiviral therapy with your doctor.

 Treatment: Chronic Hepatitis C

-The latest drug to get approved for hepatitis C is called Harvoni.
+The latest drug to be approved by the FDA is sofosbuvir-velpatasvir (Epclusa), which treats chronic hepatitis C (genotypes 1-6) both with or without cirrhosis.
+It is approved for use in combination with ribavirin.
+Other options include Harvoni.
 It's a once-daily pill that combines Sovaldi (sofosbuvir) and ledipasvir.
 It cures the disease in most people in 8-12 weeks.
 Other options include taking a combination of Sovaldi, Olysio (simeprevir), interferon and/or ribavirin.
 Talk with your doctor about what's right for you, based on your medical needs and insurance coverage, since the newer hepatitis C drugs are very expensive.